 Discretionary grant scheme available to local businesses - Businesses in need of financial support following the national lockdown were invited to apply to the council as a discretionary grant scheme is launched.
 Cherwell District Council is taking applications for the Additional Restrictions Grant (ARG) from today, Monday 7 December.
-This further tranche of government grant support is there to help businesses adversely impacted by the lockdown between 5 November and 2 December 2020 and which are not eligible for the previously announced Local provided to Cherwell businesses during December 2020, as well as guidance on the available grants.
-Also, the Council's business webpages were updated, and support provided to businesses in the run up to the Brexit Transition phase ending on 31st December 2020.
+This further tranche of government grant support is there to help businesses adversely impacted by the lockdown between 5 November and 2 December 2020 and which are not eligible for the previously announced Local Restrictions Support Grants.
+Subject to the number of applications received and the remaining funding, the grants are expected to range in value from £1,334 to £3,000.

+Support Business Enterprise, Retention, Growth and Promote Inward Investment - and support provided to businesses in the run up to the Brexit Transition phase ending on 31st December 2020.
 Cherwell continues to liaise closely with colleagues at local authorities in Oxfordshire, Oxfordshire Local Enterprise Partnership (OxLEP) and Government departments, to provide support to businesses during the COVID-19 pandemic and post EU Transition.